linux-sunxi/sunxi-tools/README.md

 into the binary form used by the legacy 3.4 kernel ("linux&#8209;sunxi").

 ### sunxi-fel
-script interface for talking to the FEL USB handler built in to the CPU.
-You activate [FEL mode] by pushing the _uboot_ / _recovery_ button at poweron.
+script interface for USB communication with the FEL handler built in to the CPU.
+You usually activate [FEL mode] by pushing the _uboot_ / _recovery_ button at poweron, or by having your device "fail over" to FEL when no other boot option is available.
 See http://linux-sunxi.org/FEL/USBBoot for a detailed usage guide.

+When called with no arguments, _sunxi-fel_ will display a short usage summary.

+_Note:_ Unless you select a specific device using the `--dev` or `--sid` options, the tool will access the first Allwinner device (in FEL mode) that it finds.
+You can print a list of all FEL devices currently connected/detected with `./sunxi-fel --list`.

 ### fel-gpio
 Simple wrapper (script) around `fel-pio` and `sunxi-fel`